The Top 10 DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 Sherwin Williams Cyberspace!
 This is a dark gray colour with a gorgeous navy blue undercurrent that comes to life when natural or artificial light shines on it.

-Now to look at the photos, it doesn’t SEEM like a dark space, but I opened the blinds for the photo and jacked up my camera.
+Looking at the above photos, it doesn’t SEEM like a dark space, but I opened the blinds for the photo and jacked up my camera functions.
 In real-life we keep the blinds closed in this room most of the time so that it’s more intimate.

 A bit more about Cyberspace…